jendave/roll-table-importer/README.md

 91-100 A maze.
 ```

-Or multiple tables can be part of a collection, which will be placed in a folder:
+Multiple tables can be part of a collection and will be placed in a folder.
+Put the name of the folder separately on the first line.

 ```txt
 Random Dungeons